Hamilton Fish III: Involvement with Nazi Germany

-A non-interventionist until after the attack on Pearl Harbor, Fish was among those in the U.S. Congress who went on record protesting the treatment of Jews in Adolf Hitler's Germany, but Germans touted him as friendly ally in Congress.
+A non-interventionist until after the attack on Pearl Harbor, Fish was among those in the U.S. Congress who went on record protesting the treatment of Jews in Adolf Hitler's Germany, but Germans touted him as a friendly ally in Congress.
 Fish spoke from a stage decorated in swastikas at a German Day rally held at Madison Square Garden in 1938.

 On August 14, 1939, Fish served as president of the United States delegation to the Interparliamentary Union Congress conference in Oslo, Norway, where he flew in the private plane of Joachim Ribbentrop.
 At the conference, Fish advocated better diplomatic relations with Nazi Germany and hoped to solve the "Danzig question," where he believed that German claims were "just."
 Fish and his faction of the Republican Party received material support from the Germans to promote isolationism and non-interventionism in the United States, particularly at the 1940 Republican National Convention.

 Fish (and several others in Congress) became tools of the Nazi government in a plot designed to keep the US out of World War II.
 The German government wrote speeches that were delivered to congressional offices for members of Congress to give in the House and Senate.
 Once those speeches were made and published in the Congressional Record, German funds were used to print copies.
 Congressional mailing lists and "franked" envelopes were then used to mail the copies to hundreds of thousands of American homes and businesses.
 It was these actions that led to the trial of Fish's staffer, George Hill.

 1940 election

-During his 1940 re-election campaign, President Roosevelt singled Fish out as one of a trio of House Republicans opposed to his agenda, along with Joseph W. Martin Jr. and Bruce Fairchild Barton.
+During his 1940 re-election campaign, President Roosevelt singled out Fish as one of a trio of House Republicans opposed to his agenda, along with Joseph W. Martin Jr. and Bruce Fairchild Barton.
 "Martin, Barton and Fish" became a popular campaign epithet.

 In 1940, amid the early stages of World War II, the British Security Co-ordination agency focused a great deal of effort attempting to influence the United States government through front groups and influence.
 In 1940, British agents established and operated the Nonpartisan Committee to Defeat Hamilton Fish to "put the fear of God into every isolationist senator and congressman."
 The committee raised substantial sums of money for Fish's opponent, co-ordinated media attacks, created false charges of wrongdoing just before elections, and helped to distribute books that accused Fish of disloyalty.
 The committee as much as possible tried to make attacks on Fish appear to originate from his district, but historical documents indicate that most of the efforts originated elsewhere.
 Despite the campaign against him, Fish won his reelection, albeit with less than half the margin of victory that he had earned two years earlier.

 In 1940, just after the presidential election, Fish sent a telegram to Roosevelt which read: "Congratulations.
 I pledge my support for national defense ... and to keep America out of foreign wars."